fastplotlib/fastplotlib/GOVERNANCE.md

 ## Mission

-Leverage new graphics APIs and modern GPU hardware to create fast and interactive scientific visualizations using an expressive and elegant API.
+The mission of `fastplotlib` is to leverage new graphics APIs and modern GPU hardware to create fast and interactive scientific visualizations using an expressive and elegant API.

 ## Leadership Team

 ### Maintainers

 The maintainers are the core developers of fastplotlib and together have a complete understanding of the codebase.
+They are also known as code-owners.

+The current maintainers are:

 1. [Kushal Kolar](https://github.com/kushalkolar)
 1. [Caitlin Lewis](https://github.com/clewis7)

+Responsibilities:

+* Carry out the `fastplotlib` mission.
+* Work towards completion of the roadmap.
+* Timely responses to issues and pull requests.
+* Code review.
+* Attend a yearly Roadmap meeting.
+* Be available for conflict resolution.

 ### Advisory Committee

-The Advisory Committee hold a significant stake in fastplotlib as determined by the **Maintainers**.
+The Advisory Committee holds a significant interest in fastplotlib as determined solely by the **Maintainers**.
 The responsibilities of the **Advisory Committee** are to 1) attend a yearly Roadmap meeting, 2) be available for conflict resolution.

+1. Amol Pasarkar
 1. Eric Thomson
 1. Guillaume Viejo
 1. Andrea Giovannucci
 1. John Pearson

+Responsibilities:

+* Help carry out the `fastplotlib` mission.
+* Provide strategic guidance.
+* Attend a yearly Roadmap meeting.
+* Be available for conflict resolution.

 ### Neutral moderator